EpicWiz/Simple-Recaptcha-Contact-Form/README.md

 Thats pretty much it for `index.html` other than linking the next file, which is `script.js`.

-**Note** In the provided files I have the CDN for bootstrap and jQuery.
+**Note:** In the provided files I have the CDN for bootstrap and jQuery.
 The bootstrap is not really necessary, but `jQuery is` for how I set up the JavaScript page.

 ## JavaScript Setup